borgbackup/borgstore/README.rst

 Borg?
 -----

-Please note that this code is developed by the Borg Collective and hosted by the BorgBackup github organisation, but is currently **not** used by the BorgBackup (aka "borg") backup tool stable release.
+Please note that this code is currently **not** used by the stable release of BorgBackup (aka "borg"), but only by borg2 beta 10+ and master branch.

 License
 -------